What Is a Talent Agency?

 When you sign on with an agency, it’s smart to already have a friendly relationship with everyone on staff.
 If your demeanor isn’t consistently appropriate with all of their employees, your agent may drop you as a client.

 After all, your agent won’t be the only one submitting you for potential roles.
 Which begs the question: How, exactly, do talent agencies work?
-While another agent may act as the lead on a casting call, you still might have a chance to be up for it.
+While another agent may act as the lead on a casting call, you still have a chance to be up for it.
 If your portfolio fits the role, you’ll get the opportunity to submit an audition.
-Though an agent is likely to prioritize their direct clients, as they’ll make more money getting their own clients cast than another agent’s, a successful casting from within the agency is still a win for everyone.
+Though an agent is likely to prioritize their direct clients (as they’ll make more money getting their own clients cast), a successful casting from within the agency is still a win for everyone.

 When audition information becomes available for a project, your agency may email you the guidelines or flag it through a service like Eco Cast.
 You may submit your audition directly or send several takes to your agent so they can help you choose the best one to move forward with.